aliciabroggi/aliciabroggi.github.io/README.md

 <img src="portrait.jpeg" alt="Alicia Broggi" class="profile-pic" />

-**Good writing is good thinking.** I am a writer, researcher, and editor who helps individuals and organizations to communicate their stories and ideas with clear and compelling prose.
+**Good writing is good thinking.** I am a writer, researcher, and editor who has spent over ten years honing the craft of conveying complex stories and ideas in clear, compelling prose -- and helping others to do the same.

-I have edited memoirs, academic publications, and technical web content.
-As an author myself, I have published a peer-reviewed book on culture and belief, feature profiles of web engineering leaders, and analytical essays on socio-technical systems.
-Because I have spent years conducting scholarly research in the UK, the US, and Germany, as well as mentoring writers internationally, I know how to interrogate structural frameworks deeply and how to translate those insights into clear, impactful language for the real world.
+As an author myself, I have published a scholarly book on culture and belief, as well as feature profiles of web engineering leaders, analytical essays on socio-technical systems, and travel writing.
+My years of postgraduate research in the UK, US, and Germany taught me how to investigate complex systems, question underlying assumptions, and develop ideas with rigor.
+Through teaching and mentoring writers, I have learned how to translate that depth of analysis into language that works in the real world.

+As an editor, I have helped authors refine their voice, strengthen their grammar, and develop effective narrative strategies across memoirs, academic publications, and tech-focused web content.

+I bring together deep research, clear thinking, and precise writing to help people communicate ideas that matter.

 <div style="clear: both;"></div>